marvinkreis/rofi-file-browser-extended/README.md

 If that doesn't help, feel free to [create a new issue](#https://github.com/marvinkreis/rofi-file-browser-extended/issues/new).

 # Installation

+## Arch User Repository

+This plugin can be found in the AUR under [rofi-file-browser-extended-git](https://aur.archlinux.org/packages/rofi-file-browser-extended-git/).

 ## NixOS
 ```nix
 environment.systemPackages = with pkgs; [